sva-dsi/2017-fall-course/syllabus.md

 #### FINAL PROJECTS
 **DUE**: 12/14/17 9AM, in my inbox.

-Please send the link to your project repository and any supportive materials to my email <amoser2@sva.edu>.
+Please send the link to your project repository and any supportive materials to my email <amoser2@sva.edu> or aurelia@mozillafoundation.org if that one isnt' working.

 Final Project Guide: <https://gist.github.com/auremoser/6cdf8d61bb3bcbba7606>

-We will spend the first minutes of class going over your project pitches, please send me your current assignment/latest project draft **before** class, and prepare a 3-5 minute presentation of your project, describing why you chose it, what resulted from your efforts and what you would like to do with the project moving forward.

 But in general, this project is a big deal!
 The final project is a substantial portion of your grade, and there will be no late grading because they lock me out of the grading system 7 days after our last class (around the 21st); ie. no late grades accepted.